AlexGuseinov/TelegramBot/README.md

 and also get data from frontend and send to Queue (RabbitMQ).
 Bot app is responsible for managing bot commands getting questions from db and respectively asking to the user and also saving user answers in the dataBase.
 Also bot app has a RabbitListener queue which listens if there's any sent data from AdminPanel in frontend.
+Used technology sets are PostgreSql, Redis, RabbitMQ, DockerCompose and as a language used Java.